With cosmetic eyelid surgery, you can reduce signs of aging and fatigue around the eyes for a more youthful, refreshed appearance.

 Upper Eyelid Surgery

 Over time, many people develop excess skin, muscle, and fatty tissue in the upper eyelids.
 This results in blockage of a portion of the visual field, causing people to raise their eyebrows in an effort to lift the heavy tissues off the eyelids and improve their vision.
 This can lead to feelings of “heavy” or “tired” eyes, and headaches in the forehead.
 Upper lid blepharoplasty is a surgical procedure that removes excess upper eyelid tissues, providing the patient relief from the “heavy” or “tired” feeling, and improves the visual field.
-Most patients also enjoy the more youthful appearance created by the surgery.
+Most patients also enjoy the more youthful appearance created by the upper eyelid surgery.
 In many cases, blepharoplasty is covered by your insurance company because the reduced visual field caused by excess eyelid tissue restricts patients’ vision.

 Lower Eyelid Surgery